This post is sponsored by Bush’s Beans.

-Easy and healthier options, like this Black Bean and Cheese Quesadilla recipe from Bush’s Beans, are always good to have in your back pocket.
+Easy and healthier options, like this Black Bean Cheese Quesadilla recipe from Bush’s Beans, are always good to have in your back pocket.
 It’s a quick one too, with a few ingredients you can easily keep stocked in your pantry.

 Roasted salsa verde was a nice substitution for the regular tomato salsa.

 Play with different beans, spices and cheeses to create your own bean quesadilla.
 This recipe is made with Bush’s Black Beans, a favorite of ours that we keep a stockpile of, but I think pintos, cannelloni, or kidney beans could work well for this recipe too.